I am currently taking bookings for Summer term 2015 and for the next academic year.

 I have done author visits in schools all over England and West Africa, from Dagenham to Dakar and from pre-kindergarten to A-level.
-Teachers often remark on my ability to engage effectively with young people of different ages.
 I love talking with young people about the writer’s craft and helping them to develop their ideas into workable stories.
-Although I live in Burkina Faso, West Africa, I do come back to the UK from time to time.
-I am next available for school visits in the UK in September 2014.
-I charge standard Society of Authors rates.
+I am based in London but willing to travel.

 Here are some examples of the talks and workshops I do in schools.
 All of these sessions can be adapted to the particular needs and goals of any class.

 - How to write an exciting adventure story – This talk deals with characterization, story arc and suspense, and contains many practical tips for students’ own adventure stories, such as this age-old advice: ‘Chase your character up a tree and then throw stones at him!’
 I have also given this talk in the form of a workshop, with students working on the bones of a story during the session.
 Here is a blog post about my Year 7 writing workshop on How to Write a Thriller